fcchou/HelixMC/doc/source/tutorial.rst

     Total time = 1.941772
     Accept rate = 0.787879

+It is advisable to check the `Accept rate` of each run, and make sure it is not too low.
+As a rule of thumb, if `Accept rate` < 0.1, this means most MC moves are rejected, and you will need use a higher-than-normal number of MC steps to acheive the same level of sampling.

 Now we can analyze the output data.
 Open a Python session and enters the following::